 Equinor has been engaging with Indigenous groups in Atlantic Canada since 2017.
-Through ongoing engagement activities, Equinor provided numerous opportunities for face-to-face or virtual meetings, as well as information to support capacity building on a wide range of subject matter associated with the project.
-Equinor has maintained an ongoing information exchange with Indigenous groups, including monthly operational updates, updates on proposed and ongoing exploration at meetings with other operators, and regular outreach.
+Through ongoing engagement activities, Equinor provided opportunity for face-to-face or virtual meetings, as well as information to support capacity building on a wide range of subject matter associated with the project.
+Equinor has maintained an ongoing information exchange with Indigenous groups, including monthly operational updates, updates on proposed and ongoing exploration,, and regular outreach.

 Fisheries and related fishing industry groups were provided with project details and work scope details prior the start of the drilling program.
-Fishery groups were engaged for both review and input during the development of both the project compensation plan and communication plans.
-Throughout the 2020 exploration drilling program Equinor provided fisheries and related fishing industry groups with monthly operational and logistical updates and provided navigational warnings (NAVWARN) associated with MODU mobilization/demobilization.
+Fishery groups were engaged for both review and input during the development of both the project compensation plan and the 2022 communication plans.
+Throughout the 2022 exploration drilling program Equinor provided fisheries and related fishing industry groups with monthly operational and logistical updates.
+This included providing navigational warnings (NAVWARN) associated with MODU mobilization/demobilization.